cunningham-lab/igr/README.md

-  IGR samplers, `MinimizeEmpiricalLoss.py` contains the optimizer class for learning the parameters that approximate a discrete distribution, `general.py` contains the functions used for approximating discrete distributions, for evaluating simplex proximity and for initializing the distribution's parameters, `load_data.py` contains all the utils needed to load the data, `posterior_sampling_funcs.py`, contains the functions to sample from the posterior distribution and `viz_vae.py` contains the functions to plot the performance over time.
+  IGR samplers, `MinimizeEmpiricalLoss.py` contains the optimizer class for learning the parameters that approximate a discrete distribution, `general.py` contains the functions used for approximating discrete distributions, for evaluating simplex proximity and for initializing the distribution's parameters, `load_data.py` contains all the utils needed to load the data, and `viz_vae.py` contains the functions to plot the performance over time.
 * `approximations`: contains all the scripts to approximate discrete distributions and to learn the IGR priors (more details in the Replicating section).